 4 Perfect Charlottesville Outings for the Holidays

-Here are 4 great Charlottesville outings highly recommended by Charlottesville guide, Rick Mangione that will encourage you to resist the numerous forces compel repose over the holiday.
+Here are 4 great Charlottesville outings highly recommended by Charlottesville Guide, Rick Mangione that will encourage you to resist the numerous forces that compel repose over the holiday.
 Take his advice to go forth and discover!
 Safely surging into Charlottesville’s landscape with a sense of curiosity and adventure can reward you with joy and gratitude.
 These sensibilities are encouraged during the holiday season. .

 Deep Dive into Charlottesville Art